 While residential VoIP services differ in their offerings, a standout aspect of Ooma Telo is that users can have a traditional home phone experience, just like a landline.
 There are no high-tech protocols or unruly gadgetry.
 Users looking for a landline replacement will have a seamless transition, simply using their existing home phones and placing calls as they usually would.

-The VoIP technology working behind the scenes provides significant advantages over traditional home phone services.
+The VoIP technology working behind the scenes provides significant advantages over traditional home phone services for elderly.

 Features: Traditional phone providers typically charge extra fees for individual add-ons such as caller ID or call waiting.
 Ooma Telo provides all customers with a robust set of features that adds up to powerful phone service at no extra cost.